IvanGavlik/PathFollowingAlgorithmInASCIIMap/README.md

 Each layer has own interface and they implementations are well tested.

-Application uses factories to instantiate particular interface implementation
+Application uses method factories to instantiate particular interface implementation
 Example: Input from file can be replaced with input from console.

 ## Star tests